onhernandes/onhernandes.github.io/_posts/_my-ideas.md

 1. A simple CMS(for e-commerce) write in PHP for future projects
 1. A tic-tac-toe in JS
 1. Rebuild Mustang.js homepage
-1. Rebuild my own website
+1. Rebuild my homepage
+1. Add favicon
+1. Take some shots about Front-end Challenges